-This year our Purim celebration begins on Zoom in a service where the Megillah, the story of Esther, is read to young and old alike.
+This year our Purim celebration begins in the sanctuary and on Zoom in a hybrid service where the Megillah, the story of Esther, is read to young and old alike.
 Full of melodrama and a plot that twists and turns, Purim is all about masks, hidden layers, and double meanings.
 On the surface the tale represents good overcoming evil.
 More deeply, it highlights standing up for who you are, fighting against hatred and feeling proud of being Jewish.